shalinimoorthy29/Computational-Biology/004_Heatmap of Gene Expression/README.md

 **Dataset Used**:
 - Dataset: GSE46056_norm_counts_FPKM_GRCh38.p13_NCBI.csv (Gene Symbols)
 - This dataset contains normalized gene expression counts (FPKM) across multiple samples.
-The gene IDs were converted to Gene Symbols using the DAVID tool.

 **Objectives**:
 The objective of this analysis was to create a heatmap of gene expression data to visualize patterns of expression across multiple samples.
 Z-score normalization was applied to the data to focus on relative changes in expression, making it easier to compare the variation across genes and samples.

 **Stage of Analysis**:
-1. **Data Preprocessing**: The normalized counts were prepared by converting gene IDs to Gene Symbols using DAVID and saving the data as a CSV file.
-The processed file was loaded for further analysis.
+1. **Data Preprocessing**: The normalized counts were loaded for analysis.

 2. **Log Transformation**: A log transformation was applied to the FPKM data to compress the range of values and make the differences in expression more interpretable.
 This is crucial when handling a dataset with a wide dynamic range in expression levels.